Learn our story, from the beginning and into the future.

 In January of 2009 Hardy-Towns Funeral Home moved to a new Funeral Home on Oak Street in Eastman.
 This funeral home is second to none, anywhere.
 We are very proud of our facility and our staff, as we can handle any service, no matter how large or how small it may be.

-Philip has served this community and others for over forty years.
+Philip has served this community and others for over fifty years.
 He is a graduate of Dodge County High School and Gupton-Jones College of Mortuary Science.
-He is married to Debbie Tripp Hardy and they have three children and two grandchildren.
+He is married to Debbie Tripp Hardy and they have three children and five grandchildren.
 He is a member of First United Methodist Church.

-Andy also has over forty years experience serving the community.
-He and his wife Carol are members of Bethlehem Baptist Church and have one son, Lance.
+Andy also has over fifty years experience serving the community.
+He and his wife Carol are members of Bethlehem Baptist Church and have one son, Lance and two grandchildren.